 You can smoke in all of the following places:

-- in the smoking area of an outdoor dining area, including a courtyard, footpath or balcony area
+- the designated smoking area of a liquor licensed premises outdoor dining area, including a courtyard, footpath or balcony area

-- two metres away from a doorway and three metres from an air conditioning unit
+- more than two metres away from a doorway and three metres from an air conditioning unit

-- in your own home if it is not being used for commercial childcare, accessed by the public or clients and has no employees
+- your own home if it is not being used for commercial childcare, accessed by the public or clients, and has no employees

-- in the designated smokers room on an oil rig.
+- the designated smokers room on an oil rig.